Egerton Ryerson: Ryerson statue

 In 1950, it was proposed to move the statue to Queen's Park by Keith Balfour, a Toronto mining company executive.
 The proposed move was opposed by the students of Ryerson Institute of Technology.
 The statue was cleaned annually by new students with toothbrushes as an initiation exercise.

 On 18 July 2020, three people were arrested for splattering pink paint on the statue – in addition to two others of John A. Macdonald and King Edward VII at the Ontario Legislature – as part of a demand to tear down the monuments.
 Black Lives Matter Toronto claimed responsibility for the actions stating that "The action comes after the City of Toronto and the Province of Ontario have failed to take action against police violence against Black people."
 Three people were each charged with three counts of mischief under $5,000 and conspiracy to commit a summary offence; the charges were dropped the following year.

 On 1 June 2021, following the discovery of soil disturbances at the Kamloops Indian Residential School, widely reported by the media as sites of 215 unmarked graves, the statue was vandalized again, this time with red paint.
 On 6 June, the statue was toppled, decapitated and thrown into Toronto Harbour; Ryerson University stated that the statue will not be restored or replaced.
 The head of the statue was subsequently placed on a pike at the Six Nations of the Grand River near Caledonia, Ontario.

-After the events around the statue, on 8 June 2021, the town of Owen Sound, Ontario removed the name plaque of Ryerson Park.
-The park, named for Egerton Ryerson, will be renamed at the request of 1,000 residents of Owen Sound.
-The town pre-emptively removed the plaque to prevent its defacement and damage.
-A school named for Ryerson in Owen Sound was closed in 1990.

 On 26 April 2022, Ryerson University announced its renaming to Toronto Metropolitan University.
 The statue's location has since been cleared and cleaned.